Home>Arts and Culture>Who Created Florence Cathedral

 Join us on a journey through time as we explore the early history, construction, and the brilliant minds behind the creation of Florence Cathedral.
 Through this exploration, we will gain a deeper appreciation for the cultural significance and enduring legacy of this architectural masterpiece.

-Read more: Who Painted Florence Cathedral Dome
+Read more: Who Built The Dome Of The Florence Cathedral

 Early History of Florence Cathedral